Trumins/2023_Spring_SAD/Assignment3/assignment3.md

 **Update:**

-Specify the actor of this use case.
+Specify the actor of use case UC08.

 | **USE CASE**          | Book a Study Room                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |